 - Consider using a surface wave or underwater alarm.

 If you or a loved one has been involved in a swimming pool accident, you may be able entitled to compensation from the swimming pool owner or operator through a premises liability or wrongful death lawsuit.
-Contact the Chicago swimming pool accident attorneys at Ankin Law Offices at (800) 442-6546 to schedule a free consultation to discuss your premises liability or wrongful death claim.
+Contact the Chicago swimming pool accident attorneys at Ankin Law at (800) 442-6546 to schedule a free consultation to discuss your premises liability or wrongful death claim.

 Chicago Workers Compensation | Chicago Personal Injury | Chicago Motor Vehicle Accidents